aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/010_hub_cluster_cleanup.md

 ---
-title: 'ArgoCD Hub Cluster Cleanup'
+title: '[Optional] ArgoCD Hub Cluster Cleanup'
 weight: 10
 ---

 In ArgoCD hub-spoke deployment architecture, hub is dedicated to only ArgoCD.
 In the previous chapter you have deployed webstore namespace and workload in the hub cluster.
-In this chapter you will undeploy webstore namespace and workload.
+In this chapter you can undeploy webstore namespace and workload, from the hub cluster, we will redeploy them later in the spoke cluster.

 ### 1. Set label workload_webstore = false and workloads = false